 - New cars that have been registered to dealers and are intended to be sold in the next 12 months.
 These vehicles are called stock-in-trade cars.

-Pick-up trucks are actually under the category of light commercial vehicles instead of a car.
-However, the weight of cargo that it carries should be above 1,000 kilograms.
-If you have a business and you’re VAT-registered, you may reclaim VAT on your pick-up for the part where you use the vehicle for your business.
+Pick-up trucks fall under the light commercial vehicle category rather than being classified as cars.
+To be considered a commercial vehicle, the weight of cargo that the pick-up truck carries should be over 1,000 kilograms.
+If you are a business owner who is VAT-registered, you can reclaim the VAT on your pick-up truck for the portion that you use for business purposes.

-If you buy a car that’s been sold by a private seller, it doesn’t attract any value-added tax.
+If you buy a car that’s been sold by a private seller, VAT is not included in the price.
 However, if you bought the car from a used car dealer, then VAT will be applied either through the VAT secondhand margin scheme or VAT on the selling price.

 So, is the Hire Purchase VAT reclaimable?
-For business owners and disabled drivers requiring an adaption, yes, you may reclaim VAT on your car purchase.
+For business owners and disabled drivers requiring an adaption, the short answer is yes, you could potentially reclaim VAT on your car purchase.
 However, for most drivers who buy vehicles for personal or domestic use, reclaiming VAT on Hire Purchase is not applicable.
-There are other ways to save money on your car purchase though!
-Be sure to check out this article on how to prepare your budget when buying a car.